pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 Now save your consumer key, consumer secret, access token, and access token secret since we'll need it later.

 ### PubNub
 Go to https://admin.pubnub.com/#/register and register a new account.
-When you log into your account, it should look like this:
+When you log in, you will be presented with this screen:

 ![Pubnub dashboard](https://raw.githubusercontent.com/pluralsight/guides/master/images/ec80305c-c419-45bd-b73b-f3ba81524ef4.png)